RockSolt/rocksolt.github.io/src/_posts/2024-10-09-filterameter.md

 The approach has several drawbacks:

 - **Redundancy:** Each filter requires a separate conditional statement.
-- **Maintainability**: Adding or modifying filters involves changing multiple lines of code.
+- **Maintainability**: The logic can become hard to follow, especially with many filters.
-- **Readability**: The logic can become hard to follow, especially with many filters.
+- **Readability**: There is not a clear list of available filters.

 ### Introducing Filterameter